Treatment of Opioid-Induced Constipation: The Hard Facts

 See next slide for additional first-line options.

-First-Line Options for OIC, Continued:
+First-Line Options for Opioid-Induced Constipation, Continued:

 - Bisacodyl (Dulcolax) - a stimulant laxative also available without a prescription; can be used orally or as a rectal suppository, but can cause some cramping and explosive diarrhea.

 - Osmotic cathartics such as lactulose or polyethylene glycol (MiraLax) - these agents increase water in the bowel and help to move the bowel movement more quickly through the intestine.
 Polyethylene glycol (MiraLax) is not absorbed into the bloodstream and can be used longer-term, if needed.
 Lactulose may lead to flatulence and may need to be avoided in patients who are lactose-intolerant and those who require a low galactose diet.

 Additional Options: Opioid Antagonists and a New Laxative

 Opioid antagonists work peripherally (not in the brain, but in the gut) binding to the opioid receptor and preventing the constipating effect from narcotics.